-- 1.1.1.
-Where appropriate, work with other land conservation organizations regarding cooperative arrangements to preserve land through the use of innovative preservation tools such as conservation easements. - 1.1.2.
-Where feasible, consider joint land acquisition projects. - 2.
-Implement approved policy to establish the District as a leader in environmentally sustainable operations. - 2.1.1.
-Purchase products made with recycled or sustainably produced materials when available at similar quality and reasonable cost. - 2.1.2.
-Provide recycling opportunities within facilities and preserves. - 3.
-Nurture existing and build new public, local government, non-profit, private and corporate partnerships, when benefits of developing and managing such partnerships equals or exceed the costs, to help fulfill the District's mission and specific goals. - 4.
+- 1. Develop Partnerships - 1.1 Where appropriate, work with other land conservation organizations regarding cooperative arrangements to preserve land through the use of innovative preservation tools such as conservation easements. - 1.2 Establish processes for developing strategic partnerships that consider and protect our long-term interests. - 1.3 Where appropriate, work with transportation agencies and municipalities regarding cooperative arrangements to implement regional trails and connections to those trails that will promote an active, healthy lifestyle for the people of Lake County. - 1.4 Where feasible, consider joint land acquisition projects. - 2.
+Implement approved policy to establish the District as a leader in environmentally sustainable operations. - 2.1.
+Purchase products made with recycled or sustainably produced materials when available at similar quality and reasonable cost. - 2.2.
+Provide recycling opportunities within facilities and preserves. - 2.3.
+Right size District building space and make data driven decisions. - 2.4.
+Reduce the Districts- kilowatt-hours purchased to model sustainability through conservation and green practices. - 3.
+Nurture existing and build new public, local government, non-profit, private and corporate partnerships, when benefits of developing and managing such partnerships equals or exceed the costs, to help fulfill the District's-mission and specific goals of the District. - 4.
 Continue to expand opportunities that allow volunteers to contribute in a variety of meaningful and fulfilling ways by providing the necessary support for related recruitment, training, management, communication and recognition. - 5.
-Coordinate annual Board-approved legislative program to maintain effective working relationship with state and federal elected officials and agencies. - 6.
-Foster growth of Preservation Foundation and other planned giving and private fundraising efforts in support of land acquisition, capital improvement and restoration projects, and other initiatives related to the District's mission. - 7.
+Coordinate annual Board-approved legislative program to maintain effective working relationship with state and federal elected officials and agencies.

+- 6. Foster growth of Preservation Foundation and other planned giving and private fundraising efforts in support of land acquisition, capital improvement and restoration projects, continue to develop an endowment program, building an endowment, and other initiatives related to the District's mission. - 7.
 Maintain professional training and required certification of staff with a focus on leadership, retention and succession planning.